-\item $\forall i\in I: x_i=\phi_i \circ x_{|J_i}$. \end{itemize} If such a rough path exists, we say then that $x$ admits a rough path extension. \end{Def} In the same way as in definition \ref{EquivalenceLocalRP}, we will consider that two rough path extensions of a given path to be the same if their unions is also a rough path extension of that path.
+If such a rough path exists, we say then that $x$ admits a $p$-rough path extension. \end{Def} Following definition \ref{EquivalenceLocalRP}, we will consider that two rough path extensions of a given path to be the same if their union is a local rough path extension of that path.